pyeventsourcing/esdbclient/README.md

 recorded events is returned.
 This iterable object will stop when it has yielded the last recorded event.

-This method supports six optional arguments, `commit_position`, `backwards`, `filter_exclude`, `filter_include`, `limit`, and `timeout`.
+This method supports seven optional arguments, `commit_position`, `backwards`, `filter_exclude`, `filter_include`, `filter_by_stream_name`, `limit`, and `timeout`.

-The optional argument `commit_position` is an optional integer that can be used to specify the commit position from which to start reading.
+The optional `commit_position` argument is an optional integer that can be used to specify the commit position from which to start reading.
 This argument is `None` by default, meaning that all the events will be read either from the start, or from the end if `backwards` is `True` (see below).
 Please note, if specified, the specified position must be an actually existing commit position, because any other number will result in a server error (at least in EventStoreDB v21.10).

-The optional argument `backwards` is a boolean which is by default `False` meaning the events will be read forwards by default, so that events are returned in the order they were committed, If `backwards` is `True`, the events will be read backwards, so that events are returned in reverse order.
+The optional `backwards` argument is a boolean which is by default `False` meaning the events will be read forwards by default, so that events are returned in the order they were committed, If `backwards` is `True`, the events will be read backwards, so that events are returned in reverse order.

-The optional argument `filter_exclude` is a sequence of regular expressions that match the type strings of recorded events that should not be included.
-By default, this argument will match "system events", so that they will not be included.
+The optional `filter_exclude` argument is a sequence of regular expressions that match recorded events that should not be included.
 This argument is ignored if `filter_include` is set to a non-empty sequence.
+By default, this argument is set to match the event types of "system events", so that EventStoreDB system events will not normally be included.
+See the Notes section below for more information about filter expressions.

-The optional argument `filter_include` is a sequence of regular expressions that match the type strings of recorded events that should be included.
+The argument `filter_include` optional is a sequence of regular expressions that match recorded events that should be included.
 By default, this argument is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

+The argument `filter_by_stream_name` optional is a boolean value that indicates whether the filter will apply to event types or stream names.
+By default, this value is `False` and so the filtering will apply to the event type strings of recorded events.

-The optional argument `limit` is an integer which limits the number of events that will be returned.
+The argument `limit` optional is an integer which limits the number of events that will be returned.
 The default value is `sys.maxint`.

-The optional argument `timeout` is a Python `float` which sets a deadline for the completion of the gRPC operation.
+The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.

 The filtering of events is done on the EventStoreDB server.
 The `limit` argument is applied on the server after filtering.
 See below for